developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/programmers-guides/content-provider/index.md

 DataWedge's content provider only sends 768 KB (786,432 bytes) of raw data at once through Android's `ContentProvider` class object.
 If the scanned data exceeds this limit, the remaining data is sent in a subsequent `ContentProvider` object, whose URI is included in the first `ContentProvider`, with the same size limit.
 The URI is a string used to query a content provider to retrieve the data, containing the provider and path.
 This process in breaking down the `ContentProvider` into separate parts repeats until the actual file size is reached for the raw scanned data.
 The client application then needs to concatenate the raw data from all `ContentProviders` to reconstruct the final full raw data object in byte[] form.

+## Content Provider

+Follow the steps in the following sections to acquire data using Content Provider.

-## Android Manifest Changes
+### 1. Change the Android Manifest

 The following permission must be added to the manifest of the Android application so it can be granted access to the DataWedge content provider:

 		<uses-permission android:name="com.symbol.datawedge.permission.contentprovider" />

+### 2. Enable Content Provider

+Choose one of the following options to enable Content Provider:

-## Enable Content Provider via DataWedge UI
+#### 2a.
+Enable Content Provider via DataWedge UI

 To enable the content provider option via DataWedge UI, navigate to the **Intent Output** section of the DataWedge profile and enable Intent Output.